CIS-5660-Fall-2024/hw02-jellyfish/README.md

 # Procedural Jellyfish

+In this project, a procedural jelllyrish is created by Houdini.
+The jellyfish is composed of five parts: the bell, arms, veins, organs, and tentacles.

 ## Project Overview
 In this homework, you'll create a procedural jellyfish using Houdini.
 This will give you a chance to dig into procedural modeling, as well as some simulation.
 Here is a breakdown of the different jellyfish parts you'll be putting together: